 AD FS 2016 changes the PSSO when requestor is authenticating from a registered device increasing to max 90 Days but requiring an authentication within a 14 days period (device usage window).
-After providing credentials for the first time, by default users with registered devices get single Sign-On for a maximum period of 90 days, provided they use the device to access AD FS resources at least once every 14 days.
-If they wait 15 days after providing credentials, users will be prompted for credentials again.
+After providing credentials for the first time, by default users with registered devices get single sign-on for a maximum period of 90 days, provided they use the device to access AD FS resources at least once every 14 days.
+After 15 days, users will be prompted for credentials again.

 Set-AdfsProperties –EnablePersistentSso <Boolean\>